1998 FIFA World Cup: Group B

 Italy and Chile progressed to the second round, while Austria failed to win for the first time since 1958 and Cameroon failed to get out of the group stage for the second time in a row.
+Italy were the only team in the group to win a match, defeating both Austria and Cameroon, who drew with each other: Chile drew all three of their matches, and thus finished ahead of the other two by virtue of having been the only team to take a point off Italy.